mapbender/mapbender/docs/README.md

 ## Introduction

 Welcome to the Mapbender Development Documentation!
 This documentation is targeted at Mapbender developers and will cover useful topics not needed by administrators or users of Mapbender installations.
 It provides in-depth knowledge on how to contribute to (and tinker with) Mapbender's open source code.
-Before you start, please check out our [Conventions](getting_started/conventions.md) and get to know the basics of collaborative communication.
+Before you start, please check out our [Conventions](getting_started/conventions.md) and get to know the basics of collaborative work.
 If you want to dive deep on a single page, please read the [Contributing Guide](CONTRIBUTING.md).

 ## Table of Contents